The following content is adapted from the Dada Mail Manual. The Dada Mail Manual is available through the purchase of Pro Dada.

-Dada Mail Profiles gives an individual one place to manage their own Dada Mail subscription to every list in your Dada Mail.
+Dada Mail Profiles gives a user one place to manage their own Dada Mail subscriptions.

 Subscribers with Profiles will be able to View their subscriptions, unsubscribe from individual Mailing Lists and update the email address used for their subscriptions.

 On the Default Screen, there's a link labeled, Administration on the very bottom.
-If you follow this link, you'll go to the Administration Screen whch will allow you to log into lists you've already have created and allow you to create a new list.
+If you follow this link, you'll go to the Administration Screen, which will allow you to log into lists you've already have created and allow you to create a new mailing list.

 This is the gateway between the User Screens and the List Control Panel.

 When you log into a mailing list that's already created, you do have the option of logging in using the List Password, which is set during mailing list creation, or the Dada Mail Root Password, which is set during installation of Dada Mail itself.

 The Dada Mail Root Password will allow you to log into any mailing list you'd like and may give you special, "Super User" abilities.

 The List Control Panel has a great number of screens that allow you to interact with your mailing list.
 Not only can you send out a mass mailing, you can also set preferences for your mailing list, as well as add/remove subscribers.

 Each separate mailing list will have different preferences associated with it, each mailing list is fairly separate from each other Mailing List.